 This version of the Guideline makes reference to those parts of the National Measurement Act that are currently in force.
+For information, the Guideline also makes reference to aspects of Part IV of the Act, which is expected to come into force in the near future when changes to the National Trade Measurement Regulations are made.
 Those aspects of the Act that are not currently in force appear in Italics in this version of the Guideline.